girl-hub/Test-Plan-Document/README.md

 - Expected results: if an email address is correct/ valid/ exists, the user has completed the first step of signing up.

+- Actual result: the user has completed the first step of signing up.

 ##### Test Type:

 It’s functional, usability, black – box, positive, smoke testing.